burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 - build with `--std c++20 -O3`
 - select **Add New->Opt Remarks** in the web interface.

-One good heuristic way to assess that reformulation of situation with aliasing helps is reduction in the assembly code size by factor x1.2 or x2.
+One good heuristic way to assess that reformulation of the situation with aliasing helps is a reduction in the assembly code size by a factor of x1.2 or x2.

 Clobbered by Store/Load is a compiler problem that occurs due to aliasing in C++.
 The compiler protects itself from cases when there is a sequence of *writes*, and one of these writes can potentially overwrite read arguments for a function.
 A problem can occur with a variable from which the read happens through a reference or pointer.
 In example below it will happen if `{a[0],...,a[n-1]}` and `&input_to_add_` overlaps in memory.